UncleTensor/BittAudio/README.md

 Miners in the Audio Subnetwork are tasked with generating audio from the text prompts received from the Validators.
 Leveraging advanced text-to-speech models, miners aim to produce high-fidelity, natural-sounding voice recordings.
 The quality of the generated audio is crucial, as it directly influences the miners' rewards.
 Please refer to the [Miner Documentation](docs/miner.md).

+## Benchmarks
+For comprehensive benchmarks and performance evaluations, please refer to the [Benchmark Documentation](docs/benchmark.md).
 ## Workflow

 1. **Prompt Generation:** The Validators generates prompts and distributes them to the Miners on the network.